designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 }
 ```

-Thus it's possible to use this class name as sources, sinks, sanitizers or validators.
+Thus it's possible to use this class name when [defining sources, sinks, sanitizers or validators](./SPECIFY_ANALYSIS.md).